quaadgras/graphics.gd/Readme.md

 * [Write shaders in Go!](./shaders/Readme.md)
 * Full compatibility with the [Godot Engine](https://godotengine.org/) ecosystem.
-* Unlike C++/C#/GDScript/Rust/Swift, all RIDs, Callables and Dictionary arguments are strongly typed.
+* Unlike C++/C#/GDScript/Rust/Swift, RIDs, Callables and Dictionary arguments are strongly typed.
 * Fully documented on [pkg.go.dev](https://pkg.go.dev/graphics.gd), with all code snippets in Go.
 * General purpose pure-Go 'variant' math packages, reuse them in any Go project.
 * After the first build, recompile quickly, with an experience similar to a scripting language.